-Looking to the manufacturing industry, despite relative hesitancy in past years, it has changed more recently to embrace the cloud.
-Manufacturers are adopting the cloud for a range of uses including high-performance computing (HPC), enterprise resource planning (ERP), Internet of Things (IoT), big data, predictive analytics, and more.
+Looking at the manufacturing industry, despite relative hesitancy in past years, it has changed more recently to embrace the cloud.
+Manufacturers are adopting the cloud for a range of uses, including high-performance computing (HPC), enterprise resource planning (ERP), Internet of Things (IoT), big data, predictive analytics, and more.

-An alternative or complementary approach is for IT to partner with an outside consultant who actively keeps up with the rapid pace of cloud platform advances, and who has software development and customization as one its core competencies.
-Such a consultant can act as a trusted advisor to help guide the IT organizations in their cloud adoption strategy, and optimization of existing cloud deployments.
+An alternative or complementary approach is for IT to partner with an outside consultant who actively keeps up with the rapid pace of cloud platform advances and who has software development and customization as one of its core competencies.
+Such a consultant can act as a trusted advisor to help guide the IT organizations in their cloud adoption strategy and optimization of existing cloud deployments.